alanbraz/bluemix-object-storage/README.md

 # bluemix-object-storage

-> Easily connect, read and write to IBM Bluemix Object Storage service.
+> Manages the accounts, containers, and objects for the IBM Bluemix Object Storage service.

 ## Install